tjdev7/aplcms-minus/README.md

 - **DDEV**: An open-source tool that simplifies the setup and management of PHP applications with Docker.
     - DDEV installation guide: [DDEV Documentation](https://ddev.readthedocs.io/en/stable/)

+- **Git LFS**: To handle large files such as `aplcms-minus.sql.gz` which is managed with Git Large File Storage.
+    - Git LFS installation guide: [Git LFS Documentation](https://git-lfs.github.com/)

 ## Getting Started

 You have the option to set up your environment locally using DDEV or using GitHub Codespaces for a cloud-based development environment.